 - Do you like it firm but your S.O. prefers a softer sleep surface?
 If you and your significant other have divergent opinions on what mattress comfort level feels best, then a split king mattress could be the answer.
 Getting a split king means you can choose two different firmnesses, so you each end up with what you want.
 If you pair the mattress with a split king adjustable base, this will allow each of you to raise your head and feet separately.

 - You won’t feel your partner moving while you sleep.
 A split king mattress eliminates motion transfer because you’re technically on two separate sleep surfaces.
 This is a particularly good feature if you or your partner is a combination sleeper—someone who switches positions throughout the night.
 Being on two separate mattresses means you won’t disturb each other if you move around while you snooze.

 - It’s easier to move than a standard king mattress.
-A king size bed is tough to navigate through tight spaces.
-Since it is so big, you may not be able to get it up a narrow staircase or around corners.
+A king-size bed is tough to navigate through tight spaces.
+Since it's so big, you may not be able to get it up a narrow staircase or around corners.
 That’s when you can consider a split king, which gets you the same size sleep surface but in the form of two twin XL mattresses, which are much easier to move.

 A split king mattress isn’t without its drawbacks.
 Before buying one, keep this in mind:

 - The split in the middle of the mattress can be inconvenient for couples who like to cuddle.
 You and your partner will be separated by the division in the middle of the mattress.

 - Split kings require special sheets, consisting of a single top bed sheet that covers both mattresses, and two fitted sheets that individually cover each mattress.
 While you can find split king sheet sets, they aren’t as common as standard king sheets.

 - It can be more expensive than a standard king.
 Depending on where you buy your mattress, you may end up spending a few hundred dollars more for a split king mattress vs. a regular king.